RyanNgCT/FoodImageClassifier/README.md

 # FoodImageClassifier
 Did this for my Deep Learning Module Assignment 1.
 Based off the food-101 dataset on Kaggle, which was used in a DL competition.

+Achieved an 'A' grade / 4.0 GPA for this assignment.
+(Models, Presentation which is not included and Final Report).

 Assigned 10 types of food.
 * caprese_salad
 * hamburger